-Gonzaga University's Jazz Studies Program consists of four jazz combos, the jazz ensemble, jazz history classes and jazz improvisation lessons offered on every instrument.
-The Jazz Performance Minor prepares students to continue performing jazz after completing their degree regardless of career choice.
-Jazz educators/guest artists are invited each year to perform with the Jazz Ensemble and Combos as well as conduct jazz theory clinics or instrumental master classes.
-Among the guest artists Gonzaga has hosted in the past are John Clayton, Shelly Berg, Pete Christleib, Bobby Shrew and Conrad Herwig.
+Gonzaga University’s Jazz Program consists of four jazz combos, two jazz ensembles, jazz history classes, and jazz improvisation lessons offered on every instrument.
+The Jazz Performance Minor prepares students to continue performing jazz after completing their degree regardless of what career they choose to pursue.
+Jazz educators/guest artists are invited often to perform with the Jazz Ensembles and Combos and conduct jazz theory clinics or instrumental master classes.
+Past guest artists/clinicians include John Clayton, Shelly Berg, Pete Christleib, Bobby Shew, and Conrad Herwig.

-Jazz Combos provide students the opportunity to play in small jazz groups (4-7 players.)
-Students develop improvisational skills, become familiar with performance etiquette, and learn to transcribe/arrange tunes using the musical notation program Sibelius.
-Students are also taught basic recording techniques and are introduced to leading recording/sound manipulation software programs like Pro Tools and Melodyne.
-The Jazz Combos perform several times each semester on and off campus.
+The Jazz Combos provide students the opportunity to play in small jazz groups (4-7 players).
+Students develop improvisational skills, become familiar with performance etiquette, and learn to transcribe/ arrange tunes using the music notation program Sibelius.
+Students are taught the skills necessary to continue playing jazz after leaving the University.
+The Jazz Combos perform several times each semester.

 Students interested in Jazz Combos should contact David Fague at email@example.com.